Sound design for video games is not so much about making a game good-sounding but improving the game with sound.

-What Does Sound Design Stand For?
+What Do Video Game Sound Effects Stand For?

 “The last 10% of game design is really what separates the good games from the great games.
 It’s what I call the clean-up phase of game design.
 Here’s where you make sure all the elements look great.
 The game should look good, feel good, sound good, play good.”